 An invasive procedure is medical procedure in which the body is "invaded" or entered by a needle, tube, device or scope.
 Invasive procedures can include anything from the simple needle prick for a blood test or shot, to inserting a tube, device or scope, to major surgeries.

-- Q What is facial reanimation surgery?
+- Q What is autohemotherapy?